CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

 ## Task 2 - Add Diagnostic setting to collect audit logs

+In this task, you'll configure diagnostic settings in Microsoft Entra ID to collect audit and sign-in logs.
+You'll direct these logs to the previously created Log Analytics workspace for centralized monitoring and analysis.

 1. Navigate to Microsoft Entra ID, and select **Diagnostic settings** under Monitoring section.

    ![](../media/lab4-3.png)